zhaopu99/edge-nicp/README.md

 # edge-nicp

 This repository contains the source code for the paper **"Enhanced 3D Facial Registration via Edge-Constrained Non-rigid ICP and Global Spatial Similarity Evaluation"**.
-The proposed method introduces an edge-constrained Non-rigid ICP algorithm for 3D facial model registration.
+The proposed method introduces an edge-based Non-rigid ICP algorithm for 3D facial model registration.

 ## Installation